dzung-min/movies-react/README.md

+# Developed with Node v20.10.0

 # React + Vite

+Run the command `npm run dev` in order to start playing with it

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.